baal2000/AccessViolationInReflectionInvoke/README.md

 OS: x64 Windows (8 physical cores laptop should work just fine)

 Issue: https://github.com/dotnet/runtime/issues/45929
+This repro is used as a regression test as almost unchanged copy https://github.com/dotnet/runtime/blob/master/src/tests/Regressions/coreclr/GitHub_45929/test45929.cs

 Compile the console app and run.
 The crash is likely caused by a race condition, it may take time to happen after a random number of the test repetitions.
 Be patient.